-The Child Care Resource Network has an Inclusion Specialist.
-Jess is available to do an enhanced referral, answer questions about best practices, and lend support to parents and providers with children that have special needs.
+The Child Care Resource Network Inclusion Specialist is available to complete enhanced referrals, answer questions about best practices, and provide professional support to parents and providers who care for children with special needs.

 General modifications to accommodate children with special needs:

 - Plan together.
 Parents, consultants, and caregivers need to set goals together.
 Ask to be a part of the team that develops and tracks the child's Individual Family Service Plan (IFSP) or Individualized Education Plan (IEP) so you can discuss activities, exercises, and supports needed to reach goals.
 Goals should be simple and should match the abilities of the child.
 Always discuss your ideas and plans with the family.